dpwdec/cv/README.md

 #### Trinity College (September 2011 to June 2015) - First Class Honours

 - Musical Composition (Orchestral and Electro-acoustic)
-- Created or participated in a range of artistic cross-cultural and internal collaborative arts projects.
+- Created / participated in a range of artistic cross-cultural and internal collaborative arts projects.
 - Created professional recordings and integrated technology with music

  <h2 id="Interests" align="center">Interests</h2>

 - I am long time meditator.
 I have trained in Dzogchen, Pali and Transcendental traditions.
-- I run a collaborative music video club on discord in which a community of music video lovers come together to experience cross cultural music
+- I run a collaborative music video club on discord in which a community of music video lovers come together to experience cross cultural music.
-- I play music regularly.
+- I play music regularly (Grade 8 Baroque Recorder).
-- Yoga and running
+- Yoga and running.